The columns codeblock markup makes it possible for you to convert Markdown content into columns

 Styling #

-for the columns is automatically assigned the platen-columns
+The container div for the columns is automatically assigned the platen-columns, flex, and

-classes.
-Each column’s content is placed inside a child div
+flex-wrap classes.
+Each column’s content is placed inside a child div with the flex-even and

 By default, when the site is rendered in mobile view, the columns are collapsed on top of each